All About Tailors, Dressmakers, and Custom Sewers

 - Let out or take in seams in suits and other garments to improve fit.

 - Record required alterations and instructions on tags, and attach them to garments.

-What a Tailor, Dressmaker, or Custom Sewer Should Know
+Qualities of a Tailor, Dressmaker, or Custom Sewer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.